davideranieri/davideranieri.github.io/C++ Notes/APC_Les11.md

 ## The `pop_front` and `pop_back` members

-Remve the first and last elements, returning `void`.
+Remove the first and last elements, returning `void`.

 - No `pop_front` for `vector` and `string`.
 - No `pop_back` for `forward_list`.